AllenCompSci/Musical-Guacamole/README.md

 @finally finished mouse detection for screen (ditched using a separate "Screen" class for start menu, just integrated into "Graphics")

 @edited guacamole image in photoshop like the chip character, for enemies

+$with objects movement, got it to loop and bounce back and forth with boolean